jkpang/PPRows/README.md

 - [TinyPNG4Mac](https://github.com/kyleduo/TinyPNG4Mac): This is the TinyPNG image compression site Mac client, let me know how to use the APPKit framework.

-## Explaination
+## Explanation

 After PPRows opening source, it is unfortunately be copied by someone else, and charged to the [App Store](https://itunes.apple.com/cn/app/lines-of-code/id1218789683?mt=12 ).
 Now, I need to explain it solemnly:

 > The original intention Of PPRows open source is that I want to have the communication with the iOS / macOS developers.
-The code can be used free of charge, but it never be allowed to replace the UI and publish to the App Store having the charges.
+The code can be used free of charge, but It never be allowed to replace the UI and publish to the App Store having the charges.
 It is a low-quality behavior, 😡😡😡👎👎👎.

 ## Projects Recommended